Woutitit/woutitit.github.io/songwriting.md

 Another great example is of the 8-bit theory guy where he analized sonic and said the composer gravitated towards either a IV ascending to I or a I ascending to IV as a bridge.
 Again, to him that is probably cookie-cutter but since I am not so familiar or used to it, to me it just sounds good and sounds like his style.

 ## Syncopation and swing

-like analyze bowser theme and see how melody emphasize the tritone even tone its approach tone and after makes it kinda jazzy cuz after is kinda stabe and consanoant but againfirst impression to set a mood is importand (t as well as last notes of a phrase or bar, not so much middle, jus tlike anything).
+Like analyze bowser theme and see how melody emphasize the tritone even tone its approach tone and after makes it kinda jazzy cuz after is kinda stabe and consanoant but againfirst impression to set a mood is importand (t as well as last notes of a phrase or bar, not so much middle, jus tlike anything).
 Also the interval of a semitone like that is very evil too and at the same time very jazzy.

 what is it tho